-This equipment is suitable for use in Class I, Division 2, Groups A, B, C, D; Class II, Division 2, Groups F and G; Class III Division 2; or non-hazardous locations only.
+This equipment is suitable for use in Class I, Division 2, Groups A, B, C, D; Class II, Division 2, Groups F and G; Class III; or non-hazardous locations only.
 The following WARNING statement applies to use in hazardous locations.

-- Substitution of components may impair suitability for Class I, Class II, Class III Division 2. - Do not replace components or disconnect equipment unless power has been switched off or the area is known to be non-hazardous. - Do not connect or disconnect components unless power has been switched off or the area is known to be non-hazardous. - This product must be installed in an enclosure.
-All cables connected to the product must remain in the enclosure or be protected by conduit or other means. - All wiring must comply with N.E.C. article 501-4(b), 502-4(b), 503-3(b) as appropriate.
+WARNING EXPLOSION HAZARD \wedge Substitution of components may impair suitability for Class I, Class II, Class III Division 2.
+Do not replace components or disconnect equipment unless power has been switched off or the area is known to be non-hazardous.
+Do not connect or disconnect components unless power has been switched off or the area is known to be non-hazardous.
+This product must be installed in an enclosure.
+All cables connected to the product must remain in the enclosure or be protected by conduit or other means.
+All wiring must comply with N.E.C. article 501-4(b), 502-4(b), 503-3(b) as appropriate.

-See the nameplate on terminal for hazardous locations certifications.

-In Class I, Class II, Class III Division 2 Hazardous locations, the PanelView terminal must be wired per the National Electric Code as it applies to hazardous locations.
-Peripheral equipment must also be suitable for the location in which it is installed.

-The PV300 terminals have an operating temperature code of T4 (maximum operating temperature of 135° C or 275° F).
-Do not install these terminals in environments where atmospheric gases have ignition temperatures less than 135° C (275° F).

-Mount the PV300 terminal in a panel or enclosure to protect the internal circuitry.
-The terminal meets NEMA Type 12/13 and 4X (indoor use) ratings only when mounted in a panel or enclosure with the equivalent rating.
+The PV300 terminals have an operating temperature code of T4 (maximum operating temperature of 135 °C or 275 °F).
+Do not install these terminals in environments where atmospheric gases have ignition temperatures less than 135 °C (275 °F).
+Enclosures Mount the PV300 terminal in a panel or enclosure to protect the internal circuitry.
+The terminal meets NEMA Type $12/13$ and $4X$ (indoor use) ratings only when mounted in a panel or enclosure with the equivalent rating.
 Allow enough space within the enclosure for adequate ventilation.
 Consider heat produced by other devices in the enclosure.
-The ambient temperature around the terminals must be between 0° and 55° C (32° and 131° F).
+The ambient temperature around the terminals must be between 055 °C (32131 °F).
 Make provisions to access the back panel of the terminal for wiring, maintenance, installing a memory card and troubleshooting.

-Other than the tools required to make the PV300 panel cutout, the tools required for installation are:

-- 7 mm (M4) deep well socket wrench or nut driver

-- small slotted screwdriver
+Required Tools Other than the tools required to make the PV300 panel cutout, the tools required for installation are: 7 mm (M4) deep well socket wrench or nut driver small slotted screwdriver torque wrench (lb-in)

-- torque wrench (in / lbs)